saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 mermaid = false
 +++

+**TL;DR More than 100x faster than the original and more to expect with parallelization!**

 > Your proposal Rewrite PJDFSTest suite has been accepted by Org The FreeBSD Project for GSoC 2022.

 So, here we are!
 My proposal for the Google Summer of Code has been accepted,